-Air borne allergens from cats, dogs, pollen, grass or the house dust-mite, can cause flares of AE in some patients.
+Air borne allergens from cats, dogs, pollen, grass or the house dust-mite, can cause flare-ups of atopic eczema for some patients.

-Latex (rubber) allergy is more common in people who are atopic.
+Latex (rubber) allergy is more common in people who have atopic eczema.
 The symptoms may, consist only of itching of the skin after contact with rubber products.

 Contact allergy to creams and ointments used to treat atopic eczema can rarely occur.
-Let your doctor know if your treatments seem to be making your skin worse (see Patient Information Leaflet on Contact Dermatitis).
+It is advisable to inform the doctor know if treatments seem to be making the skin worse (see Patient Information Leaflet on Contact Dermatitis).

-Many people with eczema benefit from a psychological approach to their condition in addition to their use of creams, ointments, etc., such as habit reversal techniques.
+Many people with eczema benefit from a psychological approach to their condition, in addition to their use of creams, ointments, etc., such as habit reversal techniques.